Determination of whey proteins in milk

 - lactoferrin and other minor proteins.

 It is known that the protein composition in heat treated (pasteurized or sterilized) milk substantially differs from that in raw milk.
-Of the two basic whey proteins it is β-lactoglobulin that is least resistant to heating.
+Of the two basic whey proteins, β-lactoglobulin is the least resistant to heating.
 It has been ascertained that its content in powdered milk is small and decreases during long storage.

 MEASURING METHOD

-The method is based on preliminary preparation of the whey, its subsequent separation and quantitative determination of proteins using the CE technique.
+The method is based on preliminary preparation of whey, its subsequent separation, identification, and determination of analyzed сomponents by capillary electrophoresis.
 The proteins are detected at a wavelength of 205 nm.
-Borate buffer with Tween 20® polymer additive is used as a background electrolyte.